jackwaddington/online_private_bank_statement_analyser/README.md

 I am really impressed with what is possible here, and how much easier this is than what I have done with spreadsheets for years.

 # 1. The "Data Engine" (Processing & Parsing)
-This isn't just a simple UI; your project is built to handle and validate data.
+This isn't just a simple UI; the project is built to handle and validate data.

 papaparse: A powerful CSV parser.
 This lets users upload spreadsheet files so the app can read them.